Lexington's Distillery District bourbon guide

 James E Pepper Distillery

-Start your bourbon journey at James E Pepper on Manchester Street in the Distillery District.
-This distillery is built on the original site where James E Pepper made bourbon in the 1800s, and the restoration is incredible.
+Start here.
+James E Pepper on Manchester Street is built on the original site where James E Pepper made bourbon in the 1800s, and the restoration is incredible.
 The tour walks you through the history and the distilling process, and the tasting at the end features their 1776 bourbon and rye whiskey.
-The location is perfect because you are steps away from restaurants and bars, so you can easily make an evening of it.
+What makes this place special is the location.
+You are not out in the middle of nowhere.
+You are in the heart of Lexington, steps away from restaurants and bars, so you can easily make an evening of it.
+The staff genuinely knows their stuff and the tours feel personal, not like you are on a conveyor belt.

 Barrel House Distillery

 Just down the road from James E Pepper, Barrel House Distillery is another local favorite.
 They are a craft operation producing small batch bourbon, rum, and vodka.
-The vibe here is casual and welcoming.
+The vibe here is casual and welcoming, more like visiting a friend's workshop than a corporate tour.
 The staff will walk you through their process, and you can sample everything they make.
 I especially like their Devil John Moonshine, which has a story behind it that the tour guides love to tell.
+If James E Pepper is the polished experience, Barrel House is the scrappy one with character.

 Castle and Key

-About 30 minutes west of Lexington on the way to Frankfort, Castle and Key is one of the most visually stunning distilleries you will ever visit.
+Castle and Key is about 30 minutes west of Lexington on the way to Frankfort, so it is not technically in the Distillery District, but it is close enough to include here and honestly too good to leave out.
 The property was originally built by Colonel E.H.
 Taylor Jr., one of the founding figures of bourbon.
 The grounds include a sunken garden, a stone castle, and a beautifully restored springhouse.
-Their bourbon is excellent, and the gin made with local botanicals is a standout.
+It looks like something out of a movie.
+Their bourbon is excellent, and the gin made with local botanicals is a standout that even non gin drinkers tend to like.
 Book the tour in advance because they sell out, especially on weekends.

 Plan to visit two or three distilleries in a day, maximum.
 Each tour runs about an hour and includes tastings, so pace yourself.
+If you are hitting all three spots in this guide, that is a full afternoon.
 Always designate a driver or book a bourbon tour service.
 There are several companies in Lexington that will drive you around for the day, and it is well worth the cost.

-Bourbon is one of the things that makes this region unlike anywhere else.
-Take your time with it.
+Bourbon is one of the things that makes this city unlike anywhere else.
+And you do not have to leave town to experience it.

 Tags